 — L. Soroka, Plattsburgh University

-Our home base on Peaks Island in Maines Casco Bay, offers a dramatic venue to explore Casco Bays outer islands.
-After a pleasant 15 minute ferry ride, you will get in your kayak, minutes away from a magical oceanic playground light years away from the noise and pollution of the city..
+Our home base on Peaks Island in Portland, Maines Casco Bay offers a dramatic venue to explore Casco Bays outer islands.
+After a pleasant 15 minute ferry ride you will get in your kayak in the midst of a magical oceanic playground light years away from the busy and gritty Portland waterfront.
+First time vistors are amazed at how pristine and scenic it is only a few miles outside of Maine's largest city!